syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### columns.headerText `string`
 {:#members:columns-headertext}

-Gets or sets an object that indicates to render the kanban with specified columns headertext.
+Gets or sets an object that indicates to render the kanban with specified columns header text.

 #### Default Value